ucrbioinfo/AMPS/README.md

 3. <code> -on, --organism_name: sample name, for saving the files</code>

 The output is a text file containing a binary vector saved in <code> ./output/ </code> folder.

+A sample code to run <code> test_methprofile.py </code> on sample data:

+<code>python test_methprofile.py -p ./sample/sample_meth_profile_test.txt -mdl ./models/sample_organismCG_methprofile.mdl</code>

+### Methylation-profile + Sequence based prediction

+Another option for cytosine methylation prediction is to use both neighboring cytosines methylation levels along with sequence and annotations.
+For this we developed two seperate modules to train and test a model based on this input set.
+To train a module using bothe methylation profiles and sequence based features you can use <code>train_combo.py</code>.
+Module options:

+1. <code> -m, --methylation_file: methylation file address, required</code>
+2. <code> -g, --genome_assembly_file: genome sequence file address, must be in fasta format, required</code>
+3. <code> -c, --context: context, required</code>
+4. <code> -ga, --gene_file: gene annotation file address</code>
+5. <code> -ra, --repeat_file: repeat annotation file address</code>
+6. <code> -iga, --include_gene: does the predictor include the gene annotation in the input?
+True/False</code>
+7. <code> -ira, --include_repeat: does the predictor include the repeat annotation in the input?
+True/False</code>
+8. <code> -tr, --train_size: training dataset size, number of inputs for training</code>
+9. <code> -ct, --coverage_threshold: minimum number of reads for including a cytosine in the training/testing dataset</code>
+10. <code> -on, --organism_name: sample name, for saving the files</code>
+11. <code> -mcs, --memory_chunk_size: number of inputs in each memory load</code>

+It will train a model and save it to <code>models</code> folder.

+A sample code to run this module on the sample date:

+<code>python train_combo.py -m ./sample/sample_methylations_train.txt -g ./sample/sample_seq.fasta -ga ./sample/sample_gene_annotation.txt -ra ./sample/sample_repeat_annotation.txt -c CG</code>

+To test the model and predict predict unkonwn cytosine methylation statuses based on methylation-profile and sequence based features you can use <code>test_combo.py</code> module.
+Module options:

+1. <code> -m, --methylation_file: methylation file address, required</code>
+2. <code> -mdl, --model_address: trained model address, required</code>
+3. <code> -g, --genome_assembly_file: genome sequence file address, must be in fasta format, required</code>
+4. <code> -p, --prfiles_address: address to the file containing the cytosine profiles. a tab separated file, each row is the methylation level of neighboring Cytosines, required</code>
+5. <code> -ga, --gene_file: gene annotation file address</code>
+6. <code> -ra, --repeat_file: repeat annotation file address</code>
+7. <code> -iga, --include_gene: does the predictor include the gene annotation in the input?
+True/False</code>
+8. <code> -ira, --include_repeat: does the predictor include the repeat annotation in the input?
+True/False</code>
+9. <code> -on, --organism_name: sample name, for saving the files</code>

+A sample code to use this test module on the sample data:

+<code>python test_combo.py -p ./sample/sample_meth_profile_test.txt -mdl ./models/sample_organismCG_combo.mdl -m ./sample/sample_methylations_test.txt -g ./sample/sample_seq.fasta -ga ./sample/sample_gene_annotation.txt -ra ./sample/sample_repeat_annotation.txt</code>

+And the predicted results will be saved on <code>./output</code> folder

 ### Motif Finding